 A plan is required (by Code §402(f)) to provide a notice to a recipient of an eligible rollover distribution that exceeds $200.
 The 402(f) notice explains the potential tax treatment of a distribution, of the direct rollover option and of required withholding with respect to certain distributions.

-The following notice is an update to the IRS safe harbor explanation to reflect recent changes in the law, including provisions related to the SECURE Act.
+The following notice is an update to the IRS safe harbor explanation to reflect recent changes in the law, including provisions related to the SECURE Act and IRS Notice 2020-62.

 The safe harbor explanation may also be customized by omitting any information that does not apply to the plan.
 Examples of sections that might be eliminated include: